BioJulia/Kmers.jl/docs/src/kmers.md

 ### A note on type stability
 !!! warning
-    Except scalar indexing which always returns a single symbol, all the operations above a _type unstable_, since the length (and thus type) of the resulting kmer depends on the input value, not its type.
+    Except scalar indexing which always returns a single symbol, all the operations above are _type unstable_, since the length (and thus type) of the resulting kmer depend on the input value, not its type.

 However, type unstable functions may be type-stable, if the indexing value is known at compile time, and the Julia compiler uses constant folding: